mkieffer1107/dir2prompt/README.md

 `--clean`: Remove all `<folder>_prompt.txt` files based on discovered directories.

+`--tree`: Only include directory tree in prompt.

+`--cp`: Copy prompt to clipboard.

 ## Example 🌟

 Here's an example of how to use `dir2prompt` to generate a prompt: